reqbeam/reqbeam/DOCKER.md

 ## Database Volume Mounting

-The database file is stored in a Docker volume named `postmind-db-data`, which ensures:
+The database file is stored in a Docker volume named `reqbeam-db-data`, which ensures:
 - **Persistence**: Database data persists across container restarts
 - **Backup**: Easy to backup by exporting the volume
 - **Portability**: Can be moved between hosts